Notice

 Use sunblock and avoid sun exposure for 2 weeks before the procedure.

 You can get back to work and regular life right after the procedure.
-Some people have redness and minor swelling that is usually gone within a few hours.
+Some people have redness and minor swelling that is often gone within a few hours.
 Avoid heavy exercise for a few hours after the procedure.

 Risks include scarring and the blood vessels becoming noticeable again.